 Ski - The mountains are high and the snow thick all winter long.
 It is one of the sunniest skiing destinations with over 300 km of the best, most modern ski slopes.

-Enjoy Andorran gastronomy – The cuisine over time has integrated both French and Catalan culinary influences.
+Enjoy Andorran gastronomy.
+Over time, the cuisine has integrated both French and Catalan influences.
 Andorran cuisine has always been closely connected with local products.

-Christmas is regularly a busy time with lots of travellers coming to spend some time between Christmas and New Year or for the weekend in between.
+Christmas is regularly a busy time, with many travellers coming to spend some time between Christmas and New Year or for the weekend in between.

 Accommodation: